toolshop-ai/toolshop/README.md

 services.
 Improvements to reasoning and planning are obvious ways to do so.

-By contrast, tool development is a relatively safe place to invest development time.
+By contrast, tool development is a relatively safe place to invest development time, and Toolshop offers a solid foundation to do so.
 An agent will always require a way to affect its environment or to access information it was not trained on.
 The tool-calling paradigm has emerged as a simple and effective pattern to support these needs.
 Smarter models are actually able to use tools more correctly and efficiently, and so investments in solid tools will pay dividends as models improve.

-### Tools as Guardrails
-Prompts that correct agent behavior by heavily constraining process actually hold back more intelligent agents that do not require such corrective hand-holding.
-By instead enforcing guardrails in the tools themselves, the planning and reasoning process native to the underlying agent is unhindered.
+Additionally, by enforcing guardrails in the tools rather than process, the planning and reasoning process native to the underlying agent is unhindered.

-### Shared State
-Enforcing a tool usage workflows at the tool-level guarantees tools are used appropriately, without constraining reasoning or planning processes of the agent.
-An example use case where a developer may wish to enforce tool-level rules are ReadFile and WriteFile tools.
-Here, you may want require that files are always read (or re-read) before being written, so that the agent is always aware of the latest contents in the file before writing.
-To support this pattern, Toolshop tools can share state.
-Toolshop supports a global `State` class which, once instantiated, can be injected into any tool via the `state` argument.